-Adaptive Management: With appropriate funding, tThe Regional Board is committed to operating a TMDL Management System throughout the implementation timeframe of the TMDL.
-The Management System framework will enable adaptive management to occur in the context of the TMDL ensuring that important scientific findings and research results are included in management decisions relating to water quality policy in the Tahoe basin support regular assessments of relevant research and monitoring findings.
-As part of the TMDL Based on Management System findings, the Regional Board will annually assess relevant research and monitoring findings and may consider reopening the TMDL to adjust load reduction targets milestones and/or the TMDL implementation approach if needed.
-Following the first fifteen year implementation period of this TMDL, the Regional Board will evaluate the status and trend of the lake s deep water transparency relative to the load reductions achieved.
+Adaptive Management: The Regional Board is committed to operating a TMDL Management System throughout the implementation timeframe of the TMDL.
+Through the Management System process, the Regional Board may evaluate information such as the relative accuracy of baseline load estimates, the efficacy of load reduction actions, and will compare the anticipated transparency response to average annual Secchi depth measurements.
+The Management System framework will also support regular assessments of relevant research and monitoring findings.
+Based on Management System findings, the Regional Board may consider reopening the TMDL to adjust load reduction milestones and/or the TMDL implementation approach if needed.
+Following the first fifteen year implementation period of this TMDL, the Regional Board will evaluate the status and trend of the lake's deep water transparency relative to the load reductions achieved.
 The Regional Board, in partnership with implementation, funding, and regulatory stakeholders, anticipates conducting this adaptive management process as needed to ensure the deep water transparency standard will be met by year 65.